 - To develop team skills of co-operation and competition in a healthy atmosphere of good sportsmanship.

 Swimming lessons for children in Year 3 are organised by the school and are taught at Knaresborough Swimming Pool.
 Children need trunks or a swimming costume, swimming hat and jewellery must be removed.

-Visits and trips are organised from time to time to promote children’s learning through first hand experiences.
+Visits and trips are organised from termly to promote children’s learning through first hand experiences.
 These support the school’s curriculum and can be in the form of extended visits (residential) and day trips.
 School will try and provide as much notice as possible to allow parents to budget for these costs.

 After school / lunchtime clubs are organised on a termly basis.
 These clubs enable children to pursue their interests out of school hours.
 The variety of clubs is very much dependent upon the voluntary efforts and interests of the staff employed at the school.
 We warmly welcome parents/grandparents/carers who might be able to help support clubs.